Isoparametric polynomials and sums of squares: Introduction

-For the non-\emph{sos} \emph{psd} forms $G_F^{\pm}$, we give them a simple and explicit expression as a sum of squares of rational functions with a uniform denominator $|x|^2$ for $g=4$ and $|x|^4$ for $g=6$ in Section \ref{secg3}.
-Therefore, these forms provide infinitely many explicit examples of non-\emph{sos} \emph{psd} forms which have an \emph{sosr} expression with a uniform denominator $|x|^{2r}$.
-Noticing that these forms are not positive definite, as they have non-trivial zero sets ($\mathbb{R}M_{\mp}$ for $G_F^{\pm}$), they essentially provide examples to Artin's theorem on Hilbert's 17th problem beyond the scope of the theorem of P\'{o}lya and Reznick.
-Noticing also that $G_F^{\pm}$ have infinitely many zeros (as $M_{\mp}$ are submanifolds of positive dimensions), they also provide examples in high dimensions contrary to a low dimensional rigidity result of Choi-Lam-Reznick \cite{CLR80} which asserts that a \emph{psd} form in $P_{4,4}$ or $P_{3,6}$ with more than $11$ or $10$ projective zeros must be \emph{sos}.
+For the \emph{non-sos} \emph{psd} forms $G_F^{\pm}$, we give them a simple and explicit \emph{sosr} expression with a uniform denominator $|x|^2$ for $g=4$ and $|x|^4$ for $g=6$ in Section \ref{secg3}.
+Note that these forms are not positive definite, as they have non-trivial zero sets ($\mathbb{R}M_{\mp}$ for $G_F^{\pm}$).
+These examples are the supplement to Artin's theorem on Hilbert's 17th problem, which is beyond the scope of P\'{o}lya and Reznick's theorem.
+Note also that $G_F^{\pm}$ have infinitely many zeroes and these non-sos psd forms have at least $8$ variables.
+This can be compared with a low dimensional rigidity result of Choi-Lam-Reznick \cite{CLR80} which shows that a \emph{psd} form in $P_{4,4}$ or $P_{3,6}$ with more than $11$ or $10$ projective zeroes must be \emph{sos}.